Huntingdon College: History

 In 1908, they purchased a 58 acre parcel of land on what was then the outskirts of town; it is now part of the Old Cloverdale neighborhood of Montgomery.
 The campus landscaping was designed by Frederick Law Olmsted Jr., who had also planned the Biltmore Estate and Central Park.
 The college moved all of its furniture, lab chemicals, and records into Hamner Hall in Montgomery on August 24, 1909.
 The building burned to the ground that night, destroying the records of the college's first 50 years and all of its furnishings.
 The students and President William Martin moved to Sullins College in Virginia for that school year, and construction continued on the college's first building, John Jefferson Flowers Memorial Hall.
 In 1910, the school was renamed as the "Woman's College of Alabama".
 Completed that same year and designed by Harvard architect H. Langford Warren, Flowers Hall was designed to emulate the collegiate Gothic architecture of Oxford and Cambridge universities in England, and of Harvard University in Cambridge, Massachusetts.
 It set the tone that was followed for the architectural style of the campus.

 The college admitted its first male students in the aftermath of World War I, graduating the first male student in 1934.
 Realizing that the name Woman's College of Alabama no longer fit its student body, the college was renamed in 1935 as Huntingdon College in honor of Selina, Countess of Huntingdon, a notable supporter of John Wesley and of Methodism.

 In the early 21st century, Huntingdon offers more than 50 undergraduate programs of study and 18 NCAA-III intercollegiate athletic teams that participate in the USA South Athletic Conference.
 Between 2002 and 2012, enrollment increased by 53% in the traditional day program and 88% overall (594 to 1118).
 The Chronicle of Higher Education listed Huntingdon in 2014 among the "Fastest Growing Colleges in America."

+Anthony Leigh was appointed the 15th president of Huntingdon College in 2024, assuming the role on October 3, 2025, following the tenure of J. Cameron West.